 Unfortunately, not everyone is lucky enough to have a gym at the corner of their street.
 Sometimes the closest gym to you could be up to thirty minutes drive away.
 This isn’t convenient and can certainly hinder your motivation to workout.

-For the most part, gyms are pretty clean.
+For the most part, gyms are pretty clean and certainly since the pandemic gyms have had to enforce strict cleaning rules.
 The equipment is regularly disinfected by staff.
 However, there is always at least one beefcake who doesn’t feel like it’s his responsibility to wipe his sweat off the bench when he’s finished bench pressing.
 We’ve all been there.
 It’s gross.

-Now we’re coming out of lockdown, we would anticipate that gym goers would be more conscious about sanitising equipment after each use.
+Now that plans to end the lockdown have been released, I would anticipate that gym goers would be more conscious about sanitising equipment after each use.
 However, this cannot be guaranteed and it’s something to consider if you choose to workout at the gym.

 So, should you workout at home or at the gym?